gpuweb/gpuweb/proposals/compatibility-mode.md

 **Justification**: GLSL ES 3.1 (section 4.4.7, "Format Layout Qualifiers") does not permit any two-component (RG) texture formats in a format layout qualifier.

+### 9. Depth bias clamp must be zero.

+During createRenderPipeline(), GPUDepthStencilState.depthBiasClamp must be zero, or a validation error occurs.

+**Justification**: GLSL ES 3.1 does not support glPolygonOffsetClamp().

 ## Issues

 Q: OpenGL ES does not have "coarse" and "fine" variants of the derivative instructions (`dFdx()`, `dFdy()`, `fwidth()`).
 Should WGSL's "fine" derivatives (`dpdxFine()`, `dpdyFine()`, and `fwidthFine()`) be required to deliver high precision results?
 See [Issue 4325](https://github.com/gpuweb/gpuweb/issues/4325).